vdBerg93/cl-rrt/README.md

 If you want to change the update rate, make sure to adjust the following:
 a) The rate of the mission planner node
 b) The time limit in the expand_tree(...) loop in RRT->motionplanner

+### Adjusting the vehicle model
+The vehicle is modeled with a Kinematic bicycle model that is extended with understeer and actuator dynamics.
+The vehicle parameters can be adjusted in include/rrt/vehicle.h

 ### Improving performance
 To improve the performance of the planner, make sure to compile in release mode.